Ignore the in-my-face obvious issues and lend all of my attention to unwarranted, groundless non-issues? Not happening!

 When Roe v Wade passed in 1973, it gave vulnerable teenagers and young women, what they saw as, (because that's the way it was sold) a quick, efficient and safe way out!

-We were led to believe that it was perfectly okay, no harm was being done.
+We were led to believe that it was perfectly okay, no harm was being done to anyone, after all, there was nothing really there, nothing more than, "clumps of cells".

 I don't know how many Doctors, both medical and psychological, were consulted or how much long term research was involved.

-Hard to say how many Doctors, Specialists and Counselors were sought out to help in determining 'the costs'!
+Hard to say how many Doctors, Specialists and Counselors were sought out to help in determining 'the real cost'!

 Perhaps, any exhaustive research or consultation (which may have been involved) was strictly and exclusively on pushing...the agenda.